George Clooney: Focus on directing and Broadway debut (2014–present)

-In September 2021, Clooney reteamed with Brad Pitt for an untitled thriller film written and directed by Jon Watts.

 In 2022, he reunited with Julia Roberts for a romantic comedy film Ticket to Paradise directed by Ol Parker.
 It was initially set to release in theatres on September 30, 2022, but was pushed by a month to October 21, 2022.
+In 2023, Clooney reprised the role of Bruce Wayne / Batman in a cameo in The Flash.
+Clooney next film as a director was the biographical sports drama The Boys in the Boat which was released on December 25, 2023.
+The film starred Callum Turner and Joel Edgerton and received mixed reviews.
+The film was based on the book of the same name by Daniel James Brown.

+Clooney re-teamed with Brad Pitt for the Apple TV+ thriller film Wolfs (2024) written and directed by Jon Watts which premiered to positive reviews at the Venice International Film Festival.
+In 2025, Clooney made his Broadway debut as an actor in the stage adaption of Good Night, and Good Luck where he is currently portraying Edward R. Murrow.
+He and Grant Heslov also serve as the playwrights having adapted the play from their 2005 film of the same name.
+The production received mostly positive reviews with critics praising Clooney's performance, his sincerity to the material, its timely subject matter, and its lavish scenic design.
+Jesse Green of The New York Times praised Clooney's performance describing it as being full of "wit, integrity and charming modesty."
+Sara Holden of Vulture wrote, "Clooney - probably the closest thing contemporary Hollywood has to a Cary Grant - carries [a] sense of responsibility onto the stage".
+The production was nominated for five Tony Awards including Best Actor in a Play for Clooney.
+The production was aired live, the first for a Broadway show, and was shown on CNN and HBO and was a ratings success.
+Clooney is set to star alongside Laura Dern and Adam Sandler in Noah Baumbach dramedy Jay Kelly for Netflix.

 Activism and public advocacy

 Political views

 Clooney supported both of Barack Obama's 2008 and 2012 presidential campaigns.
 Clooney endorsed Hillary Clinton for the 2016 presidential election.
-Clooney endorsed Joe Biden for the 2020 presidential election, and he hosted a virtual fundraiser for Biden together with Obama on July 28, 2020.

-He has also made humorous statements against Republican Party figures.
+Clooney has also made humorous statements against Republican Party figures.
 In 2006, Clooney sarcastically thanked Jack Abramoff at the 63rd Golden Globe Awards before concluding with "Who would name their kid 'Jack' with 'off' at the end?
-No wonder the guy's screwed up".
+No wonder the guy's screwed up."
 Clooney has also described Republican donor Steve Wynn as an "asshole" and a "jackass", after the two had a heated disagreement over the Affordable Care Act.